 Me – “Well Mitchell Pearce is a good half-back?
-But the problem is that a good half-back, needs a great five-eight to pass the ball to and let him make most of the decisions.
-And we haven’t had a great five-eight since… well since you Freddy.”
+But the problem is that a good half-back, needs a great five-eighth to pass the ball to and let him make most of the decisions.
+And we haven’t had a great five-eighth since… well since you Freddy.”
 I slapped him on the chest.

 Freddy – “I’m happy to get a mention.”